-Big Questions

-During the investigation, the agents will figure out the answers to the following big questions in this order:

-- 1. Type

-- 2. Effect

-- 3. Ownership

-- 4. Downside

-Type

-Artefacts come in all shapes and sizes.
-Starting from small common items, such as keys or dolls, they can even consists of complete buildings or entire areas (such as the Bermudas Triangle).
-If unsure about what type the artefact could be, you can roll on the following table.
+- 1. Type: Artefacts come in all shapes and sizes.
+Starting from small common items, such as keys or dolls, they can even consists of complete buildings or entire areas (such as the Bermudas Triangle). - 2.
+Effect: Artefacts are powerful things that can alter reality, bend physics to their own will and could be considered magic by some. - 3.
+Ownership: Someone or something is possessing the artefact.

-d6 Туре

-1 Inanimate Object

-2 Person

-3 Animal

-4 Building

-5 Location

-6 Plant

-Effect

-Whenever something strange and unexplainable happens, there must be an artefact involved somehow.
-Consider what strange things has happened to the agents, this could reflect the power of the artefact.

-Ownership

-Someone or something is possessing the artefact.
 In some cases it could even be that the artefact is bound to a specific location (or has to be in a specific location).
-As fate would have it, it is probably something that the agents have encountered during their investigations such as a hazard or a NPC.
+As fate would have it, it is probably something that the agents have encountered during their investigations such as a hazard or a NPC. - 4.
+Downside: As powerful as the artefacts are, there is another face on the same coin.

-Downside

-As powerful as the artefacts are, there is another face on the same coin.
 Each artefact has a price for its power, either to the one controlling it, or to the people around them.
 All that has happened to the agents, whenever their luck ran out, could have been actually a downside of the artefact.